Don't be daunted

 Set up a separate bank account, one that isn’t linked to your EFTPOS card.
 You can even set up your internet banking so the account is hidden when you log in – this way you won’t be tempted to dip into it if your everyday accounts are running low.

-Compare the everyday and savings accounts on offer and choose one with the best interest rate and access to suit your purposes.
+Compare our everyday and savings accounts on offer and choose one with the best interest rate and access to suit your purposes.

 What’s an emergency?